enthought/edge-examples/Externally-Hosted/README.md

 Once your administrator has created the _app_, you can make a new _app version_ by logging into Edge, going to the "gear" icon, and navigating to it.
-Click "Create Version" and fill out the form, being sure to set "Kind" to "Externally-Hosted App".
+Click "Create Version" and fill out the form, being sure to set "Kind" to "Externally Hosted App".
 For the "Link", you should provide the hostname from step (1).

 Once your app version is created, you will need to create the OAuth2